Ed O'Bannon: Class action against NCAA

 In March 2015, O'Bannon appeared in a faux commercial on Last Week Tonight with John Oliver on HBO that criticized the NCAA's payment practices regarding student athletes.
 With March Madness approaching, the commercial featured a fake video game named March Sadness 2015 that mocked the experiences of college basketball players in relation to the NCAA.
-"This game is every bit as fucked up as the real thing,” stated O'Bannon in the segment.
+"This game is every bit as fucked up as the real thing," stated O'Bannon in the segment.
 In 2018, he published a book about his fight with the NCAA, Court Justice: The Inside Story of My Battle Against the NCAA.
 O'Bannon supported the Fair Pay to Play Act, a California law that allows college athletes to receive endorsement deals.

+After the Supreme Court ruled in National Collegiate Athletic Association v.
+Alston that the NCAA restricted trade in violation of the Sherman Antitrust Act, the NCAA allowed athletes to be compensated for their name, image and likeness.

 Personal life

 O'Bannon attended UNLV to continue earning his bachelor's degree.
 In the summer of 2011, O'Bannon returned to UCLA to complete his studies, and he graduated in the fall that year with a degree in history.

 O'Bannon is the older brother of Charles, who won the championship with him at UCLA and went on to play for the Detroit Pistons.
 His half-brother Turhon O'Bannon played college football for the New Mexico Lobos and professionally for the Winnipeg Blue Bombers in the Canadian Football League.

 O'Bannon lives in Henderson, Nevada, with his wife, Rosa, and their three children.
-Daughter Jazmin played college basketball at UNLV.
+His daughter Jazmin played college basketball at UNLV.